tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 ...
 ```

-To mock asynchrounous methods such as `loadWebfontAndOpen` I use setTimout with 0
+To mock asynchronous methods such as `loadWebfontAndOpen` I use setTimeout with 0
 for an interval.
 This waits for the current
 execution thread to finish before resolving the promise.
 It adds nothing to test
 time and results in a running order that emulates network latencies.

 ## updating the `scripts`

-Eventually I dug myself of all those rabbit holes and got the test to pass.
+Eventually I dug myself out of all those rabbit holes and got the test to pass.
 Now it was time to update `package.json` `scripts` key to use the new tooling:

 ```json